scality/backbeat/Using.md

 --profile backbeat-source
 ```

-Now the target object should have the `ReplicationStatus` 'REPLICA':
+Confirm that the target object's `ReplicationStatus` is 'REPLICA':

 ```sh
 aws s3api head-object \